7 Tips for Entertaining from the Culinary Influencer Known as ‘Chefanie’

 If you do want to wow your guests with a showstopper dessert, consider grabbing some of Nass’s Chefanie sheets.
 They start at $15 and take minutes to apply.
 You can even get them with custom designs, if you’ve got something special in mind.

 Nass recommends considering your guests’ shared interests or business connections when putting together a seating chart.
 Are two of your guests opera enthusiasts?
 Are there people who work in the same field?
 This type of consideration can help ensure lively conversations throughout the meal.
 “I do always try and seat the person who’s traveled the farthest next to me,” Nass adds.

 7. Personal Touches Make the Evening Special

 Instead of typing up place cards or menus, Nass uses watercolors to hand-paint them.
 “I started doing it a few years ago,” she says.
 “There’s something magical about the human touch of it.”
-She also serves warm bite-sized chocolate chip cookies after the entree has been cleared, but before dessert has been served.
+She also serves warm bite-size chocolate chip cookies after the entrée has been cleared but before dessert has been served.
 “It keeps everyone happy and the conversation lively while I get the plated dessert ready.”